meganwhite/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.
+It is an object representation of all the HTML content that appears on a webpage.
+The DOM essentially creates a bridge by which we can access and manipulate HTML through JavaScript (or other programming languages).

 2. What is an event?
+An event is a user interaction with a webpage such as clicking, scrolling, hovering over something, pressing a key, or refreshing the page.

 3. What is an event listener?
+An event listener gives an element a callback to run when an event is triggered on the element.
+For example, a button could have an event listener that calls a function to change the text on a site when the button is clicked.

 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList into an Array because the methods available to arrays are not available to NodeLists.
+NodeLists are only array-like objects; they do not have access to methods like `.map` or `.reduce`.
+In order to use these methods, we must convert NodeLists into Arrays using `Array.from()`.

 5. What is a component?
+A component is a reusable piece of code that can be used to build elements like tabs, dropdown menus, or image carousels that share functionality and styling.
+Components allow developers to not have to repeat code, but rather to quickly apply styles and functionality to elements that serve a similar purpose.

 ### Git Set up